 Arriving at the office before the sun rises and leaving at dusk can cause a real sense of deprivation for those who love the outdoors.
-Using a light therapy lamp or light box can help, but adding plants may be the missing nature link you need to improve productivity and satisfaction on the job.
-You can count on office plants to increase the humidity around your desk, remove toxins from the air, and add a touch of style to your workspace.
+Using a light therapy lamp or light box can help, but adding plants may be the missing nature link needed to improve productivity and satisfaction on the job.
+Office plants can increase the humidity around the desk, remove toxins from the air, and add a touch of style to your workspace.

 01 of 10

-The tough nature of the Sansevieria, also known as snake plant or mother-in-law's tongue, means that you might grow a companion that stays with you until retirement.
-Not all snake plants are created equal when it comes to size, and you must read the plant label carefully to avoid choosing a specimen that grows several feet high.
+The tough nature of the Sansevieria, also known as snake plant or mother-in-law's tongue, means that it might continue to grow into its owner's retirement.
+Not all snake plants are created equal when it comes to size.
+Read the plant label carefully to avoid choosing a specimen that grows several feet high.
 Instead, look for a dwarf selection like 'Futura Superba' or 'Whitney.'
 Perfect for houseplant newbies, snake plants require little special attention—simply dump your water bottle on it on your way out the door on Friday and enjoy this slow-growing desk plant.

 02 of 10

-The fuzzy-leafed plant you knew in the 1970s still has a cult following and for good reason: modern African violet hybrids thrive in the same conditions as we do, with average humidity and temperatures.
-Although sufficient light is necessary for blooms, African violets aren't picky about the source of that light, and a fluorescent lamp aimed at the plant will help plants flourish.
-Miniature violets, less than six inches in diameter, mean even the smallest spaces can accommodate a flowering office plant.
+The fuzzy-leafed plant popular in the 1970s still has a cult following and for good reason: modern African violet hybrids thrive in the same conditions as humans do, with average humidity and temperatures.
+Although sufficient light is necessary for blooms, African violets aren't picky about the source of that light, and a fluorescent lamp aimed at the plant will help them flourish.
+Miniature violets, less than six inches in diameter, mean that even the smallest spaces can accommodate a flowering office plant.

 03 of 10

-Soften the hard lines of your desk with a trailing plant like English ivy, which requires only medium light and average water to thrive indoors.
+Soften the hard lines of a desk with a trailing plant like English ivy.
+It requires only medium light and average water to thrive indoors.
 If the trailing nature of ivy gets too exuberant, wrap your ivy tendrils around a trellis or wire obelisk for a living piece of art.

-You can't go wrong with any variety the classic Hedera helix, but many new cultivars expanded the look of this office plant.
+Although you can't go wrong with any variety of the classic Hedera helix, many new cultivars expanded the look of this office plant.
 'Silver Dollar' and 'Yellow Ripple' feature grey or gold variegation.
 Small spaces benefit from dwarf varieties like 'Pixie Dixie.'
-If you crave fancy foliage, try the ruffled leaves of 'Curly Locks' or 'Manda's Crested.'
+For those who crave fancy foliage, try the ruffled leaves of 'Curly Locks' or 'Manda's Crested.'

 04 of 10